 Daytime TV viewers see Drew Carey’s famous face every day on their screens on The Price Is Right, but the iconic TV star isn’t the first to appear on the hit game show.
 Before Drew, the Emmy Award-winning program was emceed by the legendary Bob Barker.

 Bob hosted the current version of the game show from the time it premiered in 1972 until his retirement in 2007.
-(The dude is still with us, too — he’s 93 years old!)
-Then Drew took up the microphone instead.
+When Bob called it quits, he had starred on 6,586 episodes of The Price Is Right over 35 years.

-When Bob called it quits, he had emceed 6,586 episodes of The Price Is Right over 35 years.
-To find a successor, CBS flipped through their Rolodex of potential hosts — Rosie O’Donnell was interested in the position, too — before landing on Drew, who announced the news on The Late Show With David Letterman that July.
-“I realize what a big responsibility this is,” he said.
-“It’s only a game show, but it’s the longest-running game show in American television, and I plan to keep it that way.”
+To find a new host, CBS flipped through their Rolodex of potential TV personalities — Rosie O’Donnell was interested in the position too — before landing on Drew.
+The Whose Line Is It Anyway? alum announced the news on The Late Show With David Letterman that July.

-Though Bob said he wasn’t very familiar with Drew’s work, but he still had kind words for his heir.
-“I understand he ad-libs very well and that he has a very nice, friendly way of working, and I think both of those would be helpful to him on The Price Is Right,” he said.
+Though Bob said he wasn’t too familiar with Drew’s work, he still had kind words for his successor.
+“I understand he ad-libs very well and that he has a very nice, friendly way of working, and I think both of those would be helpful to him on The Price Is Right,” he shared.

 Now that it’s been over 13 years since Drew took over Bob’s illustrious gig, fans can’t believe how quickly time has passed.
 Both men are still the only two people to have hosted the current daytime edition of The Price Is Right, though emcees Dennis James and Tom Kennedy hosted nighttime shows in the ‘70s and ‘80s.

 Scroll through the gallery below to learn more about Bob and Drew!